brugr9/UEPluginVolumeCreator/README.md

 ## Description

-This plugin enables real-time multiplanar and direct volume rendering from the Blueprint Visual Scripting system.
+Unreal&reg; Engine plugin "Volume Creator" enables real-time multiplanar and direct volume rendering from the Blueprint Visual Scripting system.

 The delivered assets provide importing DICOM&reg; based medical imaging data and the rendering of the same by coloring from look-up tables and color-gradient based transferfunctions.
 With a clipping plane and/or with a region of interest the user may shrink the rendered volume interactively.
-The plugin allows to create solutions that can be used in VR/AR serious games, e.g. for teaching and education.
+The plugin allows to create solutions that can be used in VR/AR serious games, e.g., for teaching and training in medical education.

 <!-- UE Marketplace : End 1/2 -->

 * Index Terms:
   * Medical Imaging, Computer Tomography, Magnetic Resonance
   * Direct Volume Rendering, Multiplanar Rendering
-  * Virtual Reality, Augmented Reality, Serious Games, Teaching and Education
+  * Virtual Reality, Augmented Reality, Serious Games for Teaching and Training
-* Technology: DICOM, Unreal Engine, Compute Shader
+* Technology: DICOM, Unreal Engine C++ Code Plugin, HLSL Compute Shader

 * Tags: DICOM, CT, MR, DVR, MPR, VR, AR, UE, CS